AnalogNO/AnalogNO.github.io/about.md

 title: About
 ---

-Hey, I'm Noah curently an ECE student at UA Little Rock.
+I'm Noah, curently an ECE student at UA Little Rock.